 MATC will monitor the latest bus information from the Milwaukee County Transit System (MCTS) for any needed adjustments.
-As of August 1, MCTS requires masks and limits riders to 10 per vehicle.
+MCTS requires masks and limits riders to 15 per vehicle.

 Students enrolled in six or more credits are eligible for a U-PASS to access all MCTS routes.
 Students pick up a U-PASS in person at any on-campus ID station, or inside the Student Life office at the Downtown Milwaukee Campus S Building Atrium.
-Students may also request a U-PASS online by emailing <a href="mailto:studentsize:stu
+Students may also request a U-PASS online by emailing studentlife@matc.edu.